 This is probably the question I get asked most by people who are not porcelain sign collectors.
 What makes one sign worth $100 and another sign worth $10,000?
 There is a very long answer to that question.
-I can tell the basics here.
+After tons of porcelain sign research, I can tell the basics here.
 Think of a sign as having three value factors.
 Porcelain sign collectors want something with great graphics and an interesting subject matter, that is also in like new collection.
 Even common signs that hit all three of those targets could be worth $1,000.
 Now, if you hit those same three points on a rare porcelain sign, then the value could be several thousand dollars.
 It is basically just supply and demand combined with condition.
 You will notice that I didn’t say anything about age.
 Older isn’t always better.

 How Do People Collect Porcelain Signs?

-You can collect however and whatever you want.
+You can collect porcelain signs however and whatever you want.
 I most frequently see people focus on three different types of collecting.
 There are subject collectors, brand collectors, and style collectors.
 Some of the most common subjects to collect are tobacciana, transportation, soda, and general country store.
 A porcelain sign collector who only buys one brand is typically going to focus on a brand where there is a lot to collect.
-Popular examples are of course Coca-Cola and Pepsi.
+Popular examples are of course Coca-Cola signs and Pepsi signs.
 John Deere, Ford, Chevrolet, etc are also popular single brand collectibles.
 Style collectors buy porcelain sign from all areas, but they limit themselves to just one style.
 So someone might only buy neons, only door pushes, or only 72 inch signs.
 There is definitely no right or wrong way to collect.
 I personally collect across all subjects, brands, and styles.
 I do have smaller focus areas within my collection, but everything is on my radar.